milecubela/welcome-bot-backend/README.md

 Bot can also communicate with users and listen to their messages to give them a correct response.
 Responses are defined in database.

+App is secured with Google Oauth2 and Spring Security.
+To disable security, run the application in dev environment with application-dev.properties